 I love my cone beam so much I want to kiss it.
-This machine has revolutionized the way that I practice and is a total game-changer.
-I was first introduced to the CBCT in 2009 at an endodontic CE event, but since I had just opened my practice, I didn’t have the funds to think about purchasing one.
+This machine has revolutionized the way that I use scans & X-rays for diagnostics and is a total game-changer for my endodontics practice.
+I was first introduced to the CBCT (cone beam computerized tomography) in 2009 at an endodontic CE event, but since I had just opened my practice, I didn’t have the funds to think about purchasing one.

 Then 2012 came, and things were looking up.
 I finally pulled the trigger and bought one — and it is, hands down, the best thing I ever did for my practice.
 The cone beam has so many different applications, including:

 - Facilitating early diagnosis and early detection of disease

 - Revealing the true etiology of root canal failure

 - Serving as a communication and patient education tool, leading to increased case acceptance

 - Helping determine true lesion size and assisting in follow-up

 - Aiding in the location of hard-to-find canals, especially the MB2 in maxillary molars

 This machine is so powerful, but it does have limitations.
 Even with all its advantages, there is one thing that cone beam imaging can’t do.
 It can’t routinely detect a crack.
 This limitation is one that many general dentists don’t quite understand.
 I hear so many referring dentists tell their patients that they need a scan in order to see the crack, which then leads to patient frustration when an endodontist can’t deliver that information.
 They wonder why their dentist told them that in the first place!
 Be careful what you say to your patients, because sometimes it can be misleading.

 I never promise a patient that I am going to see a crack on the cone beam, because this simply isn’t why I order a cone beam.
 Let me show you an example so you see what I mean.